dd32/td-gh-ex/readme.txt

 2. See Appearance -> Customize to change theme specific options

 == Changelog ==

+= 1.0.6 =
+* fix css issue with display of GDPR checkbox in the comment form

 = 1.0.5 =
 * add language folder and .pot language file